-A Notice of Public Hearing was advertised in the Manteca Bulletin on September 9, 2022.
-Staff also mailed the public hearing notice on September 9, 2022 to notify property owners located within a 300-foot radius from the project site.
-In addition, the meeting agenda was also posted at our designated posting locations in the City and posted on the City's website
+On September 29, 2022, a Notice of Public Hearing was advertised in the Manteca Bulletin and staff also mailed the public hearing notice on September 29, 2022 to notify property owners located within a 300-foot radius from the project site.
+In addition, the meeting agenda was also posted at our designated posting locations in the City and posted on the City's website.